-CST MICROWAVE STUDIO® (CST MWS) is ideal for automotive simulations since the geometries can be easily imported and modified using the powerful interface, the robust and accurate PERFECT BOUNDARY APPROXIMATION (PBA)® allows efficient meshing, thus reducing the computational requirements, the memory usage of the transient solver grows linearly as a function of mesh cells allowing very large scale simulations, and allows the simulation of broadband AM/FM, GSM and GPS antennas.
+CST MICROWAVE STUDIO® (CST MWS) is ideal for automotive simulations for a number of reasons: the geometries can be easily imported and modified using the powerful interface; the robust and accurate PERFECT BOUNDARY APPROXIMATION® (PBA) allows efficient meshing, thus reducing the computational requirements; and the memory usage of the transient solver grows linearly as a function of mesh cells allowing very large scale simulations, and also allowing the simulation of broadband AM/FM, GSM and GPS antennas.
 In this study, special emphasis was on the placement of the antennas on the car body.
 The parametric modeling and the parameter sweep features of CST MWS allows easy automatization of the antenna placement, thus reducing the time spent on setting up the simulations.

 In the study, two car models were used for simulations: A dummy model, i.e. the so-called basic car model (BCM), and an advanced car model (ACM) based on third generation (E34) BMW 5 series 4-door sedan from the early 1990’s.
 The BCM model was also used for radiation pattern measurements that were done at VTT Technical Research Center of Finland facilities in Espoo, Finland.
 For the antennas two types of monopole antennas – cylindrical and flat bar – with center frequency of 700 MHz were used in the simulation, but only the flat bar model was used in the measurements.
 Due to the limited time and resources, only two-antenna arrays were used for the final measurements.